EerikSaksi/stat_buff/timelog.md

 - Apple was happy with my description of the study, but failed to sign in.
 I realized that this was because my server restarts every day on Heroku, and I left a script that drops and restarts the database (for dev purposes) so the test account I created for them didn't work.

+# 14 February (2 hours)
+- Apple wants proof that my project has received ethical approval.
+I need to fill the form and get approval from my supervisor and Matthew.